 The aim of this guide is to describe the factors to be considered when choosing a rifle and ammunition combination to shoot deer in Scotland.
 This guide will specifically cover:

 - The legal limitations on what firearms can be used;

 - A description of why expanding ammunition is required to shoot deer;

 - Bullet trajectory, drop and the effects of wind.

-For the killing or taking of deer in Scotland, firearms, ammunition and sights must conform to requirements, laid down in the Deer (Firearms etc.)(Scotland) Order1985.
-These are stated as follows:
+For the killing or taking of deer in Scotland, firearms, ammunition and sights must conform to requirements, laid down in the Deer (Firearms etc.)(Scotland) Order1985, as amended in November 2023:

 |Deer Species||Min Bullet Weight||Min Muzzle Velocity||Min Muzzle Energy|

 |for all species||80 grains (5.2 grams)||2,450 ft/sec

 - Rifle bullets must be of an expanding type designed to deform in a predictable manner.